bookcold/bookcold.github.io/_pages/publications.md

 - Xiao Han, Depeng Xu, Shuhan Yuan and Xintao Wu.
 "Few-shot Anomaly Detection and Classification Through Reinforced Data Selection."
 In the Proceedings of the 22nd IEEE International Conference on Data Mining (ICDM), 2022.

 - Xingyi Zhao, Lu Zhang, Depeng Xu, and Shuhan Yuan.
-"Texual Adversarial Attacking as Combinatorial Optimization in a Reduced Search Space."
+"Generating Textual Adversaries with Minimal Perturbation."
 In the Findings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP), Short Paper Track, 2022. [\[arxiv\]](https://arxiv.org/abs/2211.06571) [\[code\]](https://github.com/xingyizhao/TAMPERS)

 - Kshitiz Tiwari, Shuhan Yuan, and Lu Zhang.
 "Robust Hate Speech Detection via Mitigating Spurious Correlations."
 In the Proceedings of the 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing (AACL-IJCNLP), Short Paper Track, 2022.